Ivanbtz9/ProgressRatioEmbeddings/README.md

 ## Overview

-Small Language Models struggle to respect user-specified output lengths, especially for lengths never seen during training.
-Existing approaches such as Reverse Positional Embeddings (RPE) encode discrete countdown signals that degrade sharply out of distribution.
+None Instruct Language Models struggle to respect user-specified output lengths, especially for lengths never seen during training.
+Existing approaches such as Reverse Positional Embeddings (RPE) encode discrete countdown signals to control the generation over an exoected target length.
+However that control degrades sharply on out of distribution target length.

-**PRE** replaces this countdown with a continuous *progress ratio* $r_t = t / l \in [0, 1]$, where $t$ is the current decoding step and $l$ is the target length.
+**PRE** replaces this discret countdown with a continuous *progress ratio* $r_t = t / l \in [0, 1]$, where $t$ is the current decoding step and $l$ is the target length.
 This ratio is encoded as a sinusoidal embedding whose frequency grows with $r_t$, creating an *impatience signal* that tells the model how far along generation should be:

 $$
 \xi(r)_j =